-Sweet Pickles: Homemade Pickle Recipe
+Sweet Pickles: Homemade Bread and Butter Pickles Recipe

 - Put 2 dozen 3-inch cucumbers, freshly picked, in a crock or a jar.
 A crock can be anything from an unchipped enamel crock to a big glass jar that supermarkets buy their pickles in.
 Check out our cucumber plant page to find out how to grow your own cucumbers.